-We reserve column C row 1 for the header location.
-Column B row 2 and downward is where you will provide the location of your client’s testing.
-This field can comprise any string of text.
-Examples: Quest Diagnostics, LabCorp, everlywell, Kaiser Permanente, Mayo Clinic, etc.
+We reserve column C, row 1, for the header location.
+Column C, row 2, and downward is where you will provide your client’s testing location.
+This field can comprise any string of text—examples: Quest Diagnostics, LabCorp, EverlyWell, Kaiser Permanente, Mayo Clinic, etc.

 Now let's add the next column to our spreadsheet: